 The Company will pay the costs of soliciting proxies.
 The Company has retained Morrow & Co., Inc. to aid in the solicitation of proxies and to verify certain records related to the solicitations.
-The Company will pay Morrow & Co., Inc. a fee of \$8,000 as compensation for its services and reimbursement for its related out-of-pocket expenses.
+The Company will pay Morrow & Co., Inc. a fee of \$8,000 as compensation for its services and will reimburse it for its related out-of-pocket expenses.